ExoMars Trace Gas Orbiter (TGO)

 Communicating on Mars

-The Orbiter will carry the EDM on the journey from Earth towards Mars and, as it approaches the planet, deploy it for entering the Martian atmosphere on its way to land on a predefined area on the surface of the planet.
-After deployment, the Orbiter will monitor the UHF transmission from the EDM from its coasting to Mars till its landing on the Red Planet.
-It will also facilitate the real-time transmission to Earth of the most important data measured by the EDM.
+The Trace Gas Orbiter carries the Entry, Descent and landing demonstrator Module (EDM), known as Schiaparelli, on the journey from Earth towards Mars and, as it approaches the planet, deploys it for entering the Martian atmosphere on its way to land on the surface of the planet.
+After deployment, the Orbiter will monitor the UHF transmission from Schiaparelli from its coasting to Mars until its landing on the Red Planet.
+It will also facilitate the real-time transmission to Earth of the most important data measured by Schiaparelli.

 Scientific investigations will take top priority until the second mission in the ExoMars programme begins, with the arrival of the ExoMars rover in 2018.
 At that stage the Orbiter will become a valuable Mars telecommunications asset, providing communication services to the Rover operating on the surface of Mars.
 The Orbiter will act as a data relay centre for sending commands to the rover and downloading data to Earth through the ESA space communications network.